ru-fix/aggregating-profiler/README.md

    - startSum - how many times start method was invoked
    - startThroughputAvg - what is an average throughput for start invocation
    - startThroughputPerSecondMax - what is a maximum throughput of start method invocation
- - throughputPerSecondMax - maximum rate within second time interval that was achieved during reporting period (17 means that there was a maximum of 17 invocation within 1 second interval)
+ - stopThroughputPerSecondMax - maximum rate within second time interval that was achieved during reporting period (17 means that there was a maximum of 17 invocation within 1 second interval)
  - activeCalls - calls that are still running at the end of reporting period
    - activeCallsCountMax - count of active calls that still running at the end of reporting period